Setting your success measures

-- Involve Stakeholders: Engage a diverse group of stakeholders, including employees, leadership, and external experts, in the process of defining success measures.
-This helps in gaining different perspectives and buy-in from all levels of the organisation.
+- Involve stakeholders: Engage a diverse group of stakeholders, including employees, leadership, and external experts, in the process of defining success measures

-- Benchmarking: Compare your organisation’s DE&I metrics to industry benchmarks and best practices.
-Benchmarking can provide context and help identify areas where improvements are needed – check out our Diversity Agenda Accord impact report.
+- Benchmarking: Compare your organisation’s DEI metrics to industry benchmarks and best practices.

-- Set Specific, Measurable, Attainable, Relevant, and Time-bound (SMART) Goals: Ensure that your DE&I success measures are SMART.
+- Set specific, measurable, attainable, relevant, and time-bound (SMART) goals: Ensure your DEI success measures are SMART.
 This means they should be specific, measurable, attainable, relevant, and time-bound.
 For example, instead of a vague goal like “improve diversity,” set a specific target, such as “increase the representation of women in leadership roles by 20% within two years.”

-By following these tips, your organisation can set meaningful and effective success measures for DE&I initiatives, helping to create more inclusive and equitable workplaces.
+By following these tips, your organisation can set meaningful and effective success measures for DEI initiatives, helping to create more diverse, equitable and inclusive workplaces.